coostdocs/codoc/content/en/co/flag.md

 ### List all flags

-co/flag provides `--` command to list all the flags defined in the program:
+`co.flag` provides `--` command to list all the flags defined in the program:

 ```bash
 $ ./xx --